Post 2: Gratitude — The Essence of Islam

 The first page of the Holy Qur’an: “Al-Fatiha” on the right page.

 The way this opening page is arranged makes us feel like we are looking at the two leaves of a Grand Door that is about to open to reveal the treasures behind.
-A bit like this beautiful door below (which I once saw in a restaurant in Morocco) that opens to reveal a glittering fountain.
+A bit like this beautiful door below that opens to reveal a glittering fountain (at a restaurant I once visited in Morocco).

-All this Introduction was meant to impress upon you the crucial importance of the first Chapter within the context of the Quran.
-And I have not even mentioned that Prophet Muhammad (peace be upon him), called Al-Fatiha, “the Greatest Chapter of the Quran”.
+All this Introduction was meant to impress upon you the crucial importance of the first Chapter within the context of the Qur’an.
+I have not even mentioned that Prophet Muhammad (peace be upon him), called Al-Fatiha, “the Greatest Chapter of the Quran”.

-Albert Einstein famously said that his greatest wish was to know “what God thinks”.
-So, if we were to wonder like that great genius: If God sends a 600-page book of guidanceeto all humanitythatHe intends to last for eternity… what would be the very first word of that book?
+Albert Einstein famously said that his greatest wish was to know “what God thinks.”
+So, if we were to wonder like that great genius for a moment and wonder:

 Here it is: